End of globalisation post-COVID-19 – and the rise of self-sufficient cities

 SELF-SUFFICIENT CITY POST COVID-19, WITH LOCAL FOOD AND ENERGY

-In the case of a prolonged pandemic and recession, it is likely that food security will be disrupted in many parts of the world – the first alarms on the topic have already been sounded.
+In the event of a prolonged pandemic and recession, food security is likely to be disrupted in many parts of the world – the first alarms on this topic have already been sounded.

 In most countries, neither the pandemic nor its impacts are felt evenly across the entire country.
-Inevitably some areas are better off and some are worse.
+Inevitably, some areas are better off, while others are worse.
 This will mount tensions.

 “As people start demanding local production and security of supply, suddenly national stockpiles, supply chains and especially decision-making may start feeling like a bottleneck,” Tuomo Kuosa describes.

-This may once again fuel protectionism, but fragmenting countries even further.
+This may once again fuel protectionism, but it will also further fragment countries.
 Federal states could start to crumble, unions dissolve, and even nation-states split into city-states and independent regions.

 Dire as it may sound, however, this deglobalisation post-COVID-19 and these associated impacts can bring about some positive changes as well.